The UN has predicted that over two million people are expected to become severely food insecure in the coming period.

 Despite the rapidly deployed assistance, drinking water, food and medical supplies are falling short.

-The blazing temperatures are testing the endurance of those who are in the IDP settlements.
+The blazing temperatures are testing the endurance of those who are in the internally displaced people (IDP) settlements.
 Many people are suffering from dehydration, with children and older IDPs particularly susceptible.
 With few water resources around, drinking water is a prized commodity in the settlements.

 "We can't get enough water to drink or to clean ourselves and our clothes," displaced Afghans in Herat told staff of the Norwegian Refugee Council.
 "There hasn't been any change to our life situation.
 We fled our homes because there was no water and it is the same here.
 At least we a had shelter back home in Badghis."